kubernetes/ingress-nginx/docs/user-guide/monitoring.md

   ```
 ### Configure Prometheus

-- Since Prometheus is running in a different namespace as ingress-nginx it would not be able to discover ServiceMonitors in other namespaces when installed, upgrade your Prometheus Helm installation to set `serviceMonitorSelectorNilUsesHelmValues` to false.
-By default, Prometheus only discovers PodMonitors within its namespace.
+- Since Prometheus is running in a different namespace and not in the ingress-nginx namespace, it would not be able to discover ServiceMonitors in other namespaces when installed.
+Reconfigure your kube-prometheus-stack Helm installation to set `serviceMonitorSelectorNilUsesHelmValues` flag to false.
+By default, Prometheus only discovers PodMonitors within its own namespace.
 This should be disabled by setting `podMonitorSelectorNilUsesHelmValues` to false
 - The configurations required are:
   ```
   prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false
   prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false
   ```
-- The easiest way of doing this is to helm upgrade
+- The easiest way of doing this is to use `helm upgrade ...`
   ```
   helm upgrade prometheus prometheus-community/kube-prometheus-stack \
   --namespace prometheus  \
   --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false \
   --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false
   ```
-- You can validate that Prometheus is configured for metrics by looking at the values of the installed release, like this:
+- You can validate that Prometheus has been reconfigured by looking at the values of the installed release, like this:
   ```
   helm get values prometheus --namespace prometheus
   ```